Where Do Story Ideas Come From?

 Confused.
 I racked my brain trying to understand the two story ideas and what did they have in common?
 After several days, I realized their connection, two unique stories from different time periods, different locations, with different characters yet they were similar stories.
 At that point, I visualized structuring one story within another story.
 That’s how Masked Identities came to be.

 My current WIP (work-in-process) is my debut novel, Clipped Wings.
 The underlying idea came from real-life experience, while the fictional parts came from dreams.
 This is the first manuscript I’ve written where the ideas came from both real-life and nighttime dreams.
 Combining the two has been interesting and challenging, but it is making for one helluva story.

-I suppose the lesson to learn is that it makes no difference where story ideas come from, as long as the ideas evolve into a story which a reader can lose themselves into the writer's imagination.
+I suppose the lesson to learn is that it makes no difference where story ideas come from, as long as the ideas evolve into a story in which a reader can lose themselves in the writer's imagination.